 - Adults who are 40 years old or over, who do not have a current diagnosis of hypertension or a related condition.

-- Any patient under the age of 40 who requests the service because they have a recognised family history of hypertension may be seen under this. service (with notes provided on the recording spreadsheet to this effect) if the pharmacist thinks this is appropriate.
+- Any person under the age of 40 who requests the service because they have a recognised family history of hypertension may be seen under this service (with notes provided on the recording spreadsheet to this effect) if the pharmacist thinks this is appropriate.

-- Patients between 35 and 39 years old who are approached about or request the service may be tested at the pharmacist’s discretion.
+- People between 35 and 39 years old who are approached about or request the service may be tested at the pharmacist’s discretion.

 - Adults specified by a local GP practice for the measurement of blood pressure.